ThePersonThat/elephant/Readme.md

 See full documentation and requirements at https://confluence.elearning.sumdu.edu.ua/x/GQAM

+## Note
+All tests are on the testing branch

 ## Prerequisites

 Project is written on Java 16 (17 work to).
 Project requires maven (bundled with Intelj Idea or standalone), PostgreSQL